 Join 80â€”100 LGBTQ Jewish students, plus friends and ÂÂÂÂ allies, for a weekend of fun, learning, connection, and Judaism.
 The NQJSR is directed by Ethan Sobel and co-chaired by Jessica Leuchter (Wake Forest ’14), Alissa Platcow (UMass Amherst ’15), and Jeremy Ginsberg(UC-Santa Barbara ’15) Â ÂÂÂâ€” all current students.
 It is a participatory, inclusive ÂÂÂÂ space that welcomes Super Jews, atheists,ÂÂÂÂ allies ÂÂÂâ€” and YOU.
-The program includes relevant workshops, inspiring services, evening activities, and plenty of chill time.ÂÂÂÂ It’s presented by Nehirim, a national LGBT Jewish community, and cosponsored by The Hillel Council of New England, Parents, Families and Friends of Lesbians and Gays and The Florence & Chafetz Hillel House at Boston University.
+The program includes relevant workshops, inspiring services, evening activities, and plenty of chill time.ÂÂÂÂ It’s presented by Nehirim, a national LGBT Jewish community, and cosponsored by The Hillel Council of New England, Parents, Families and Friends of Lesbians and Gays and The Florence & Chafetz Hillel House at Boston University and Keshet.

 WHEN? ÂÂÂÂ Friday to Sunday, February 14-16, 2014

 WHO? ÂÂÂÂ We expect between 80-100 LGBTQ Jewish students, plus allies, from across the religious-ideological spectrum and with a wide variety of gender and sexual orientation identities. ÂÂÂÂ This retreat is limited to active or recently graduated (within two-three months) students under the age of 30 only.